-Information about In Vitro Fertilization and Embryo Transfer (IVF-ET)
+In Vitro Fertilization and Embryo Transfer in Argentina

 The In Vitro Fertilization process consists in fertilizing an egg with sperm in an artificial environment -a laboratory-.
 However, the fertilizing process is completely natural since approximately 50,000 sperm are placed with each egg, which is naturally penetrated by one of them.
 In this way, embryos are formed and left in the laboratory for 2-5 days to culture and are then transferred into the uterine cavity by means of a catheter; this procedure is very simple and not cruel at all.

 This technique originally developed to treat infertility caused by fallopian tube obstruction.
 However, the indications for the treatment have broadened over the years and all those cases in which the sperm may have a difficult time joining the egg have been incorporated.
 In this way, male deficiencies, endometriosis, immunological disorders, and infertility due to unknown factors, among others, have been treated and several procedures such as embryo cryopreservation, micro-manipulation techniques, sperm recovery, co-culture, assisted hatching, preimplantational genetic diagnosis, and others, have been incorporated.

 Even though the first cases of IVF were performed during spontaneous cycles; nowadays, the best results are achieved through retrieving a good number of oocytes.
 In an effort to increase the chances for a pregnancy with IVF, the physician may prescribe medications in order to develop several follicles.
 Multiple eggs, and therefore multiple embryos, increase the probability of conception.
 This administration is called controlled ovarian hyperstimulation, since it induces the development of multiple follicles under strict control to avoid possible complications.